Luka-Babetzki/Email-Analysis-Lab/README.md

 I renamed the files accordingly to reflect their true formats.

-Next, I analyzed Money.xlsx using sqrx since my VM did not have Excel installed.
+Next, I analysed `Money.xlsx` using sqrx since my VM did not have Excel installed.
 The spreadsheet had two sheets, both of which initially appeared empty.
 To check for obfuscated content, I selected all cells and cleared formatting **(Ctrl+A > Right-click > Clear > Format)**.
 This revealed a base64-encoded string hidden in a cell on the second sheet.
 I decoded it in CyberChef to uncover its contents for further analysis.

 ### 3. Observations